michaeltobia/sawyer_velctrlsim/README.md

 Sawyer can be seen following the trajectory specified in `traj_gen.py`

 * Though unnecessary for real world use, this launch file is incredibly useful for visualizing the velocity control loop when used with `rqt_graph`.
-Since using `rqt_graph` while connected to the real world Sawyer is a bad idea because of the sheer number of running nodes and topics, use in this simulated version shows a clean loop representing (approximately) how the real world control loop will work.
-The following image is a screen capture of `rqt_graph` captured while running this launch file.
+Using `rqt_graph` on a real world Sawyer is not very useful because of the sheer number of running nodes and topics.
+Here, `rqt_graph` presents a clean representation of the simulated control loop (and approximation of the real world control loop) as seen below.

 ![and rqt_graph view of sim_vel_ctrl.launch](images/sim_vel_ctrl_rqt_graph.png)